selavy/blog/selavy.github.io/content/posts/prog-pearls-ch11.md

 }
 ```

 Note to self: don't get lazy.
-Was easy to establish the loop invariants for partiion(), but I then took too much time correctly setting mid.
+Was easy to establish the loop invariants for partition(), but I then took too much time correctly setting mid.
 Just slow down to work it out.

 Pretty cool that it's easy with C++14 generic lambdas to use std::is_partitioned().
 My tests cases looked like: